grangerg/dotnetBuildHang/README.md

  * The build does **not** hang when running `_deploy.ps1` from Linux; this is only a Windows thing.
  * It doesn't seem to matter what runtime Id is the target of your build.

+# Explanation/Resolution
+A number of months ago, it was pointed out to me that the problem is how the `Start-Process` cmdlet's `-Wait` switch works, in connection with how the `dotnet` program works.
+In Windows, `-Wait` will wait for *all* descendant processes, not just the one being started.
+And `dotnet` will often spawn its own, detached child processes (for performance/caching reasons).
+On Linux, `-Wait` will only wait on the process that was started by the cmdlet.
+So `Start-Process` ends with the build on Linux.
+But on Windows, `Start-Process` also waits for the background/TSR processes that stick around for ~10 minutes, just in case you want to do another build.

+One solution is to avoid `Start-Process` and use the call operator (`&`).